Skip to content

 #2.
 HP EliteBook 865 G10: Best for Massive Workbooks

 This is the rare mainstream laptop that ships with 64 GB of RAM out of the box.
-We loaded a 1.4-million-row CSV into Power Query and the whole pipeline finished in under a minute, with memory usage peaking around 11 GB.
+That headroom lets a million-row Power Query pipeline run entirely in memory instead of paging to disk, which is what keeps big refreshes from stalling.
 The 16-inch WUXGA panel also gives you visibly more usable area for side-by-side workbook comparisons.
 If you run accounting software alongside Excel, see our roundup of the best laptops for accounting for adjacent picks.

 Specs at a glance